 - Salt to taste

-- Place a deep pan over medium heat and drizzle 2 tbsp of olive oil.
+- Place a deep pan over medium heat and drizzle 2 tablespoon of olive oil.

 - As the oil heats up, add cumin seeds followed by ginger and garlic.
 Saute for a minute.